Beeranco/PiAutomation/README.md

 ## Enabling wireless LAN:
 ```
 IMPORTANT!!!
-If you're planning to use 5GHz wireless LAN do NOT use the HDMI-1 port.
+If you're planning to use 5GHz wireless LAN with a Pi 4 do NOT use the HDMI-1 port.
 Read the FAQ section at the end of this manual to learn which port is HDMI-1

 Close the Raspberry Pi Imager.